-Gilder - ILECs are the obstacle to high-definition voice and video calling
+Are ILECs an obstacle to high-definition voice and video calling?

 On December 3rd, I attended the New Telecoms Summit in New York City.
 Much of the discussion was focused on policy changes needed to hasten the transition from traditional telephone technology to an all IP network.

 The event was organized by Dan Berninger (www.vcxc.org) and led by George Gilder, a noted author and futurist on matters of network technology and telecom regulation.
 The speakers included telecom policy and regulatory experts such as Ivan Seidenberg, former CEO or Verizon, and former Congressman Thomas Tauke.

 Voice over IP (VoIP) technology has been in use for years, but the Incumbent Local Exchange Carriers (ILECs) are driving the regulatory process for more discussion, conjecture and pointless trials to delay an FCC order that requires they open their networks to VoIP interconnection.